jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 =================================================

-In this example, we will implement a Lennard-Jones potential in C or FORTRAN and use this to run an MD simulation with
+In this example, we will implement a Lennard-Jones potential in C or FORTRAN and use this to run a MD simulation with
 |pyretis| for a simple system.
 The system we consider is a
 Lennard-Jones mixture starting for a specific configuration as shown below.
 After running for some steps (which melt the